 Whether you have been fined or gone to jail, if you are convicted of a theft you may have consequences that will haunt you throughout the rest of your life.
 Many people struggle to find a job after they have been convicted of a theft crime.
 Felonies are going to be listed on your background check, though your misdemeanors may also.

 With a felony on your record, you are not going to be allowed to work around children and possibly even older people.
 You are not going to be trusted as much which can be hard if you have children and want to spend time at their school functions.

 Immigrants may face even harsher punishments.
 Some end up being deported, even if they have lived in this country for years!

 The best thing that you can do, if you are arrested for theft, is hire the right lawyer.
 A good lawyer will remain by your side, from the moment that you hire him or her, until you win your case.
 If you lose, he or she will work hard to get the least amount of punishment possible.
 You may even want to appeal your case and he or she will be able to help.

 If you are in legal trouble, don’t hesitate to contact us.
-We have offices all over Minnesota to give you the help that you need.
-We offer a free intial consultation for those in trouble over theft.
+We offer a free initial consultation for those in trouble over theft.

 Disclaimer: The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.